 A diarrhea kit – when used appropriately – can remove the risk of severe electrolyte depletion as a result of diarrhea, vomiting, or excessive fluid loss due to sweating.
 This could come in super handy if you're planning to head out for a lengthy tramping trip, but got food poisoning (not a common occurrence in New Zealand, but you never know).

 If you're attempting to climb any of New Zealand's highest peaks – namely Mount Cook – be sure to know the symptoms of altitude sickness and take measures to acclimatize appropriately, and research your tour operator before making a selection.
-Read your travel insurance policy carefully to find out if you're covered for risky activities.

 If you've just hopped off a long-haul flight, the first day probably isn't going to be the best time to start the Routeburn Track.
 Give yourself a few days to get through the jet lag.
 We asked a few flight professionals to weigh in on their top tips, you can read them here.